This sure does ramble indeed, and has turned into something much more for me than for my readers, but this is my testimony blog, so here goes:

 Love that fills the night with wonder, love that warms the weary soul,

-Love that bursts all chains asunder, set us free and make us whole.
+Love that bursts all chains asunder, set us free and make us whole. - You who made the heaven's splendor, every dancing star of night,

 make us shine with gentle justice, let us each reflect your light.